 I've been using the McNaughton Center Saver for almost thirteen years now to core bowls that I turn in my studio.
 Through the years, I have cored thousands and thousands of bowls using this system.
 Until recently, the system was only available to turners that were working on large and medium sized lathes, but this is no longer the case.
 Kel McNaughton has recently introduced two new center savers, a micro and mini to compliment his extensive line of center savers.

-Close-up of the new McNaughton Center Savers:
+Close-up of the new McNaughton Coring Tools:

-Upper is mini set, lower is micro set.
+Upper is mini set, lower is micro set

 The system now includes the following center savers: micro, mini, standard and jumbo in right hand versions and a standard and jumbo in left hand versions.
 For years, if you owned a mini-lathe you had little or no options for coring the bowls you turned.
 Since many new turners start out with a mini-lathe as their first lathe, this new coring system for mini-lathes allows almost any woodturner to easily and quickly save the centers of their bowls as a solid block of wood, rather than turning it away as waste.

 Even if you do not want to turn the saved core into smaller bowls, you still have a solid block of wood left that you can use for something else.
 It can be resawn into pen blanks, bottle stopper blanks or various other project blanks.
 The key here is that using a center saver gives you options.
 You can turn more bowls from it, or resaw it into something else, the choice is yours.

 The McNaughton Micro Center Saver System

 The McNaughton Micro System is composed of four knives.
 One knife is straight and three feature curves.
 The knives are held in a turret assembly that mounts in your tool rest banjo when coring.
 A few years ago I wrote an article on using the McNaughton Center Saver, it has since become one of the de-facto standards for using this system.